Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 180–190 km, about 4–4.5 hours by road.

-Why I go: To walk through forgotten Mughal lanes, discover tales linked to the Taj Mahal, and admire stunning monuments that very few tourists know about.
+Why to go: To walk through forgotten Mughal lanes, discover tales linked to the Taj Mahal, and admire stunning monuments that very few tourists know about.

 Top things to do: